 Guinea pigs are prone to allergic reactions as they don’t have a robust immune system.

 Compared to rabbits, guinea pigs need more fresh water and require more vitamin C.

 Besides, guinea pigs can be allergic to rabbit food.

 Too Much Fat and Protein

-Common foods of rabbits are rich in calories, carbohydrates, fats, and protein.
+Rabbits need foods that are rich in calories, carbohydrates, fats, and protein.